StevenRen5/html-css-university-webpage/README.md

 # Responsive University Website

 This project is a fully responsive multi-page university website built using **HTML**, **CSS**, and a bit of **JavaScript**.
-It was created by following the [Easy Tutorials YouTube Course](https://www.youtube.com/watch?v=oYRda7UtuhA&t=2721s), and served as my second web development project to strengthen my frontend skills.
+It was created by following the [GreatStack YouTube Tutorial](https://www.youtube.com/watch?v=oYRda7UtuhA&t=2721s), and served as my second web development project to strengthen my frontend skills.

 ## Features